Try Tap to Pay on iPhone

 These Terms limit our liability in certain circumstances.
-Please make sure You fully understand these clauses before entering into these Terms.
+Please make sure you fully understand these clauses before entering into these Terms.

-in contravention of Applicable Law; or
+in contravention of Applicable Law;

 In respect of accessing and using the Acquiring Service on an ongoing basis, the User must: